cavaunpeu/willwolf.io-source/content/articles/deriving-the-softmax-from-first-principles.md

 In truth, I'm not actually sure, but I do believe we can safely treat the softmax numerator and an unnormalized Gibbs distribution as equivalent and simply settle on: *call it what you will, we need an exponent in there somewhere to put this thing in $[0, 1]$.*

 ## Summary
 This exercise has made the relationships between canonical machine learning models, activation functions and the basic axiom of conditional probability a whole lot clearer.
-For more information, to reference the resources below, especially Daphne Koller's material on [probabilistic graphical models](https://www.coursera.org/learn/probabilistic-graphical-models).
-Thanks a lot for reading this far.
+For more information, please reference the resources below — especially Daphne Koller's material on [probabilistic graphical models](https://www.coursera.org/learn/probabilistic-graphical-models).
+Thanks so much for reading.

 ---
 References: